 There would also be a massive number of lawsuits.
 There's a very good argument that PSLF is a contract between borrowers and the federal government that can't be broken.

 The PSLF program will cause labor market distortions that are yet to be realized.
 It also creates a huge disparity between private and public sector employees.
 For those reasons, I do expect that the PSLF program's days are numbered.
 However, I would put the odds that current borrowers don't receive the full benefit at 10% or less.
-That number includes the risk posed by means testing PSLF.
+That number includes the risk posed by means-testing PSLF.

 What do recent legal battles over Public Service Loan Forgiveness mean?

-33. Do not trust FedLoan Servicing (now, MOHELA).
+33. Do not solely trust your servicer.

 The Department of Education really hurt some lawyers at the American Bar Association when they overruled FedLoan Servicing that the ABA qualified for loan forgiveness.
 The lawyers lost two to five years of credit toward Public Service Loan Forgiveness thanks to the error.
 These lawyers sued FedLoan, arguing that FedLoan rulings should be binding as an agent of the federal government.